-- CRJT 2270 Serial Killers/Pathological Maturity 3 credits This course will familiarize the student with the background of serial killers and violent youth.
+CRJT 2270 Serial Killers/Pathological Maturity 3 credits This course will familiarize the student with the background of serial killers and violent youth.
 The course will demonstrate the correct method of investigating such matters.

-Course Descriptions CRJT 2290 - CRJT 2790 131

-CRJT 2300 Criminology......
-3 credits

-A scientific study of crime and criminal behavior, including causes, legal aspects and control.

-CRJT 2330 Crime Lab Technology 3 credits

-The scientific evaluation of physical evidence in the crime lab: firearms examination; comparative micrography, toxicology, serology, polygraph, and microanalysis of hair, fiber, paint, and glass; and legal photography applications.

-CRJT 2340 Forensics Criminalistics 3 credits

-The scientific evaluation of physical evidence in the crime laboratory with emphasis on "hands-on" laboratory exercises with comparative microscopy, serology, human identification methods, infrared spectrophotometry, gas chromatography, and electrophoresis.

-CRJT 2400 Vehicle Dynamics Awareness 1 credit

-This course is designed to acquaint students with the handling dynamics of a specific fully-equipped vehicle which they are regularly assigned to drive.
+CRJT 2280 Domestic Violence 3 credits A study into violence, focusing on physical, sexual, and emotional abuse in the family and society.
+CRJT 2290 Gangs 3 credits This course will address gang cultures and profiles with emphasis on how and why kids are lured into gangs, showing the efforts of law enforcement and the communities to combat CRJT 2300 Criminology......
+3 credits A scientific study of crime and criminal behavior, including causes, legal aspects and control.
+CRJT 2330 Crime Lab Technology 3 credits The scientific evaluation of physical evidence in the crime lab: firearms examination; comparative micrography, toxicology, serology, polygraph, and microanalysis of hair, fiber, paint, and glass; and legal photography applications.
+CRJT 2340 Forensics Criminalistics 3 credits The scientific evaluation of physical evidence in the crime laboratory with emphasis on "hands-on" laboratory exercises with comparative microscopy, serology, human identification methods, infrared spectrophotometry, gas chromatography, and electrophoresis.
+CRJT 2400 Vehicle Dynamics Awareness 1 credit This course is designed to acquaint students with the handling dynamics of a specific fully-equipped vehicle which they are regularly assigned to drive.
 Examples are ambulances, fire trucks, school buses, utility vehicles, dump trucks, and tractor trailers.
 Students must demonstrate practical skills while operating a motor vehicle at various speeds, execute skid control techniques, if practical, and low speed precision skill maneuvers as they pertain to daily vehicle operations.
 Legal liability issues will be discussed as applicable.
 This course may provide the participants with an insurance liability reduction if forwarded to provider.
 Prerequisite: Students must supply own vehicle and be appropriately licensed.

-CRJT 2410 Law Enforcement New Vehicle

-Dynamics Awareness 1 credit

-This course is designed to acquaint officers with the handling dynamics of a specific fully-equipped police vehicle which they are regularly assigned to drive.
+CRIT 2410 Law Enforcement New Vehicle Dynamics Awareness 1 credit This course is designed to acquaint officers with the handling dynamics of a specific fully-equipped police vehicle which they are regularly assigned to drive.
 Officers must demonstrate practical skills while operating a law enforcement motor vehicle at various speeds, execute skid control techniques and low speed precision skill maneuvers as they pertain to daily law enforcement vehicle operations.
 Prerequisites: Students must have completed CRJT 1130 (Defensive and Tactical Driving), and supply own vehicle.
-(Specialized Law Enforcement only)

-CRJT 2420 Law Enforcement Officer

-This course is designed to reacquaint officers with the tactical knowledge and practical skills to operate a motor vehicle at various speeds, execute skid control techniques and low speed precision skill maneuvers as they pertain to daily law enforcement vehicle operations.
+(Specialized Law Enforcement only) CRJT 2420 Law Enforcement Officer This course is designed to reacquaint officers with the tactical knowledge and practical skills to operate a motor vehicle at various speeds, execute skid control techniques and low speed precision skill maneuvers as they pertain to daily law enforcement vehicle operations.
 The liability associated with these types of situations will be discussed.
-Prerequisite: Student must have completed CRJT 1130 (Defensive and Tactical Driving).
+Prerequisite: Student must have completed CRJT 1130 (Defensive and Tactical

+Driving).
 (Specialized Law Enforcement only)